-12.1.1 Max-pending-packets
+10.1.1 Max-pending-packets

 With the max-pending-packets setting you can set the number of packets you allow Suricata to process simultaneously.
 This can range from one packet to tens of thousands/hundreds of thousands of packets.
 It is a trade of higher performance and the use of more memory (RAM), or lower performance and less use of memory.
 A high number of packets being processed results in a higher performance and the use of more memory.
 A low number of packets, results in lower performance and less use of memory.
-A low number of packets, results in lower performance and less use of memory.
 Choosing a low number of packets being processed while having many CPU's/CPU cores, can result in not making use of the whole computer-capacity.
 (For instance: using one core while having three waiting for processing packets.)